 Biscotti are dry enough and have enough sugar that they hold up incredibly well to storage.
 Keep them in your cookie jar or in a paper bag in your pantry, where they’ll keep for up to four days.

 Store tightly covered in the fridge or freezer.
 They will keep frozen up to six months.
 Be sure they are completely cool before covering and storing to prevent them softening.
 You can restore their crisp by popping them in the oven for a few minutes, and then cooling.

 Biscotti are always popular and make a welcome sight next to any cup of coffee!

 - ⅔ cup sugar

 - ¼ teaspoon salt

 - 2 cups flour

 - 1 teaspoon vanilla

-With a mixer on medium, combine butter, sugar and baking powder until light and fluffy.
+- With a mixer on medium, combine butter, sugar, baking powder and salt, until light and fluffy.

 - Divide dough in half and form each half into a 10"x2" rectangle.
 Place on a parchment lined pan.